 - If you would like an agent to act on your behalf, your written authority is required.

-- by writing to us at Queensland Building and Construction Commission, GPO Box 5099, Brisbane QLD 4001
+Send applications by mail to us at Queensland Building and Construction Commission, GPO Box 5099, Brisbane QLD 4001

 Reviewing a QBCC decision in QCAT